-Developed under German leadership, the laboratory was permanently installed on the ISS on 11 February 2008.
+The laboratory was developed under German leadership.
+It was permanently installed on the ISS and put into operation on 11 February 2008.

 Astronauts on board the International Space Station (ISS) use the Columbus research laboratory to conduct numerous experiments for researchers around the world.
 The Columbus Control Centre (Col-CC) in the German Space Operations Center (GSOC), which is located at the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) site in Oberpfaffenhofen, is responsible for the planning and implementation of the experiments.
 At the facility, approximately 100 scientists and engineers have been coordinating and planning for more than one year to ensure that the German ESA astronaut Alexander Gerst will successfully complete all of the experiments scheduled for his space mission, horizons, which will begin on 6 June 2018.

 Europe's link to the space station